apscherbach/apscherbach.github.io/README.md

 ### Professional Background

 - Bachelor in Computer Science
-- Software Process Improvement Specialist
+- Software Proccess Improvement Specialist
 - Open source and Liux Entusiast
 - 20 years of experience in Linux